Prairie Partner Activities

 Make a Dream-Catcher or learn an Indian Dance.

 Visit the prairie and see it from a new perspective.

 Sign for your free tickets at the Ticket Master’s Table.No reservations are taken prior to the 17th date.
 You must have a ticket to join a ride.

 Prairie Partner Fundraiser:

-Stop by and visit with Chuck, buy a chance on "Grandma's Fan,"
+Stop by and visit with Chuck, buy a chance on "Oh Dear Deer"

-a lovely twin sized quilt, and sign the guest register.
+(a lovely queen sized quilt) and sign the guest register.

 No Parking Fees. - No Entrance Fees.